MfaXyz/Unity-Advanced-Engineering-Guide/README.md

 #### Dependency Inversion Principle:
 `High level parts of the system should not depend on low level parts of the system directly, instead they should depend on some kind of abstraction(interfaces)`
+##### Dependency Injection (DI):
+DI is a subtype of IoC and is implemented by constructor injection, setter injection, or method injection.
+It’s a more specific implementation that focuses on the way objects obtain their dependencies.
+DI talks about how one object acquires dependency on another object through abstraction.
+DIP is a principle of the SOLID principles in Object-Oriented Programming.
+It’s about decoupling dependencies between high-level and low-level layers through shared abstractions.
+Dependency Injection is a form of Inversion of Control, but it doesn’t necessarily achieve much decoupling.
+Dependency Inversion is what achieves the decoupling, and is facilitated by using Dependency Injection with an Inversion of Control Container.

 ### Articles:
 [SOLID C# Series' Articles](https://dev.to/bytehide/series/22559)